A nested sequence of inequivalent Rindler vacua : Universal Relic Thermality of Planckian origin: Introduction

-By eliminating the inertial coordinates $(T,X)$ between the equation \eq{R0} and \eq{R1}, we can express the coordinates $(\tau_1,\xi_1) $ directly in terms of $(\tau_0,\xi_0)$.
+By eliminating the inertial coordinates $(T,X)$ appearing in $R_0$ and $R_1$ co-ordinates, we can express the coordinates $(\tau_1,\xi_1) $ directly in terms of $(\tau_0,\xi_0)$.
 It then straightforward to show that the positive/negative frequency modes $\exp(\pm i\omega_0 \tau_0)$ are related by a \textit{non-trivial} Bogoliubov transformation to the positive/negative modes $\exp(\pm i \omega_1 \tau_1)$.
 Therefore, the notion of particles in $R_0$ and $R_1$ are non-trivially different.

-Quite remarkably, the Rindler vacuum in $R_0$ appears to be \textit{thermally populated in $R_1$ with the temperature $T_1 = a_1/2\pi$!} This result has the following, very interesting, features: \begin{enumerate} \item The temperature depends only on the (``local'') acceleration parameter of $R_1$ and has no memory of the fact that $R_0$ itself is defined with an acceleration parameter $a_0$ with respect to the inertial coordinates.
+As we shall see, quite remarkably, the Rindler vacuum in $R_0$ appears to be \textit{thermally populated in $R_1$ with the temperature $T_1 = a_1/2\pi$!} This result has the following, very interesting, features: \begin{enumerate} \item The temperature depends only on the (``local'') acceleration parameter of $R_1$ and has no memory of the fact that $R_0$ itself is defined with an acceleration parameter $a_0$ with respect to the inertial coordinates.

-\item The Minkowski vacuum $\ket{M}$ will \textit{also} appear to be thermally populated with the same temperature $a_1/2\pi$ in the sub-wedge $R_1$.
+\item The Minkowski vacuum $\ket{0}_M$ will \textit{also} appear to be thermally populated with the same temperature $a_1/2\pi$ in the sub-wedge $R_1$.
 In other words, \textit{both} the Minkowski vacuum as well as the Rindler vacuum of the right wedge appear to be thermally populated with the same temperature in the sub-wedge $R_1$.

 \item The result turns out to be independent of the shift $\ell_1$ in a rather subtle way.
-It turns out that if $\ell_1=0$, then the effect disappears and the Rindler vacuum of $R_0$ will not contain any particles (as to be expected) with respect to $R_1$.
-But, if $\ell_1 \ne 0$, the effect kicks in (with thermal population at temperature $a_1/2\pi$) \textit{however small the shift $\ell_1$ is}.
-Since no event can be specified to an accuracy better than Planck length, this discontinuity of the result vis-a-vis the parameter $\ell_1$ is intriguing. \end{enumerate}
+It turns out that if $\ell_1=0$, then the effect disappears and the Rindler vacuum of $R_0$ will not contain any particles with respect to $R_1$.
+But, if $\ell_1 \ne 0$, the effect kicks in (with thermal population at temperature $a_1/2\pi$) \textit{however small the shift $\ell_1$ is}. {\it Since no event can be specified to an accuracy better than Planck length, this resultant discontinuous emergence of thermality, even at $\ell \sim \ell_{QG}$ is intriguing.} Comparison of number spectrum and correlators thereof, in such Rindler frames, provides a direct estimator of Planck scale effects which is not heavily suppressed in the semiclassical regime, but is rather as strong as the Unruh effect. \end{enumerate}

 Obviously this exercise can be continued indefinitely by introducing a nested series of Rindler-like frames $R_1 (\ell_1, a_1), R_2 (\ell_2, a_2) \cdots R_n (\ell_n, a_n)\cdots$ with two parameters (shift $\ell_n$ and acceleration $a_n$) characterizing the $n$-th nested Rindler wedge.
 On repeating the calculation, we find that all the Rindler vacua corresponding to the frames $R_0,R_1,\cdots R_n$ will appear to be thermally populated in $R_{n+1}$ with the temperature $a_{n+1}/2\pi$.
 In fact, one can consider a continuum of nested Rindler frames $R(\ell)$, parametrized by the shift $\ell$ and a function $a(\ell)$ which gives the acceleration parameter $a(\ell)$ of the frame $R(\ell)$ with $0<\ell<\infty$.